-Semiconductors Companies in Arizona
+Semiconductor Companies in Arizona

 Motorola's research and development lab in Phoenix introduced the world's first commercial high-power germanium-based transistor in 1955.
 The lab would expand over time to become Motorola's semiconductor division and by 1960 they would have three manufacturing sites in the Phoenix area.

-Intel corp., Arizona's 11th largest employer, started up their Fab 6 & Assembly Test facility in Chandler back in 1980, and their 720-acre Ocotillo Fab 12 site in 1996.
-The Ocotillo site is now home to Fab 12, Fab 32 & Fab 42.
+Intel corp., Arizona's largest high-tech manufacturer employer, started up their Fab 6 in Chandler back in 1980, and their 720-acre Ocotillo Fab 12 site in 1996.
+The Ocotillo site is now home to three Fabs: Fab 12, Fab 32 & Fab 42.

 The Phoenix Arizona area avoids the headaches of increment weather (snow, fog) during testing, and has one of the least restrictive autonomous car regulation laws in the U.S thanks to the Arizona State government passing an Executive order in 2015 that requires the state to “undertake any necessary steps to support the testing and operation of self-driving cars.”

 Electric Vehicle manufacturing

 Just South of Phoneix, near the town of Casa Grande, Electric Car manufacturer Lucid Motors has a 590 acre site with a new Advanced Manufacturing Plant called AMP-1 that is now doing final assembling of their 'Lucid Air" model, named as MotorTrend's Car of the Year for 2022.
 The Lucid Air is currently the world's Longest Range, Fastest Charging, Electric Car.

 Construction has now begun on an additional 2.8 million sq foot factory, part of the phase 2 expansion, increasing the capabilities of the AMP-1 assembly site.